 Noted theologian Oswald Chambers once wrote, “A river reaches places that its source never knows of.”
 I like that statement–and also the spiritual analogy that it implies.
 What kind of “river” are you?
 Are people around you refreshed simply by your example even if no words are spoken?
-Or are you more like the “Dead Sea”–lifeless and lacking enthusiasm?
-Worse yet, are you one whose personality resembles “quicksand”–dragging folks around you down with your pessimism and negativity?
+Or are you more like the Dead Sea–lifeless and lacking enthusiasm?
+Worse yet, are you one whose personality resembles quicksand–dragging folks around you down with your pessimism and negativity?
+1

 When I select a campsite for my subsistence activities in Alaska, I always place top priority on choosing a location that is close to a water source–but not just any water source.
 I want good quality, steady-flowing water with a minimum amount of infused contaminants and debris.

 Similarly, but on a much larger scale, I am reminded of a statement made by my Native ice-fishing partner years ago when I lived with the Eskimos out on the coastal plains of the Bering Sea.
-This is vast, featureless, punishing country where 60 mileper-hour winds are common.
+This is vast, featureless, punishing country where winds of 60 miles an hour are common.
 One day I asked John Oldfriend why it was that his people chose to live there.
 His answer was abrupt and consisted of only two words: “Rich waters.”
-What he meant by his answer was that, despite all of the negative aspects associated with living in such a formidable environment, the fact that the two rivers in that area ran crystal clear and teemed with life-sustaining fish year-round, out-weighed all of the other contrary considerations combined.
+What he meant by his answer was that, despite all of the negative aspects associated with living in such a formidable environment, the fact that the two rivers in that area ran crystal clear and teemed with life-sustaining fish year-round, outweighed all of the other contrary considerations combined.
 These people had learned long-ago that the key to their physical survival was to continually stay at the source of their most basic and vital needs.

-Perhaps by now you have figured out where I am heading with this article.
+Perhaps by now you have figured out where I am heading with this composition.
 In John 4:14 Jesus said, “Whoever drinks of the water that I will give him shall never thirst; but the water that I will give him will become in him a well of water springing up to eternal life.”
 Later on, in John 7:38, Jesus likewise said, “He who believes in Me, as the Scripture said, ‘From his innermost being will flow rivers of living water.’”

-By His words, Jesus promised that all true believers would be perpetually sustained by their faith, allegiance, and trust in Him ALONE–and that they would be consistent fountains of spiritual blessing to others only so long as they stayed at the exclusive Source of their salvation.
+By His words, Jesus promised that all true believers would be perpetually sustained by their faith, allegiance, and trust in Him ALONE--and that they would be consistent fountains of spiritual blessing to others only so long as they stayed at the exclusive Source of their salvation.

 Let’s return now to the earlier example that I gave regarding my subsistence camping activities.
-After I have found my water source, I still have more work to do.
+Once I have found my water source, I still have more work to do.
 I must now rely on some sort of filter to take care of the potential dangers within that water--both seen and unseen.
-The best filters allow valuable nutrients and minerals etc. to pass through while removing only the harmful contaminants.
+The best filters allow valuable nutrients and minerals to pass through while removing only the harmful contaminants.

 Many people in this world take pride in saying, “I like to keep an open mind.”
-Well, according to God’s Word, this is foolishness.
+Well, according to God’s word, this is foolishness.
 Like an open door, an “open mind” allows anything and everything to pass both in and out.
-If you live in farm country, would you leave the screen door to your house open on a hot July day?
+If you live in farm country, would you leave the screen door to your home open on a hot July day?
 I don’t expect that you would unless you enjoy a gathering of winged, multi-legged visitors hovering around your dinner table in the evening.

 In summary, the keys to maintaining spiritual health and vitality are to stay at the Source of our salvation and to safeguard our minds and bodies as the temple of the Holy Spirit (1 Corinthians 6:19).
-We can only accomplish these things by continually using God’s Word to test and filter our thoughts, our attitudes, and our behavior.
+We can only accomplish these things by continually using God’s word to test and filter our thoughts, our attitudes, and our behavior.
 This practice is to become a daily, life-long habit (Romans 12:2, 2 Corinthians 4:16).
-We must be ever steadfast and vigilant in our Christian walk–for the devil “prowls around like a roaring lion seeking someone to devour (1 Peter 5:8).”
+We must be ever steadfast and vigilant in our Christian walk--for the devil “prowls around like a roaring lion seeking someone to devour” (1 Peter 5:8).